JonathanPoultonUni/2019/CAB330_answers/README.md

 # CAB330 Exercise Answers
 Answer for Python exercises for QUT\'s CAB330 - Data and Web Analytics.
-Any suggestions/comments, please email to h2.lie@qut.edu.au.
+Any suggestions/comments, please email to thirunavukarasu.balas@qut.edu.au.

 ## Folders
 1. `datasets/` = All datasets used in this unit.
 Mostly in .csv format.